acfthomson/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
-Data analysts were asked to examine credit card data from peer-to-peer lending services company LendingClub in order to determin credit risk.
-Supervised machine learning was employed in order to determine which model would perform the best against an unbalanced dataset.
+Data analysts were asked to examine credit card data from peer-to-peer lending services company LendingClub in order to determine credit risk.
+Supervised machine learning was employed to find out which model would perform the best against an unbalanced dataset.
 Data analysts trained and evaluated several models to predict credit risk.

 ## Resources